Eshva/EveHQ-NG.Prototype/README.md

-# EveHQ-NG proof of concepts application #
+# EveHQ NG proof of concepts application #
-It is a EveHQ-NG proof of concepts application.
-EveHQ-NG stands for EveHQ Next Generation.
+It is a EveHQ NG proof of concepts application.
+EveHQ NG stands for EveHQ Next Generation.
 EveHQ itself is a well known support application for Eve Online game.
 I am the current maintainer of EveHQ.
 And it will die on May 2018.
 Why?
 Because CCP, the company behind the Eve Online will depricate some web-services on May 2018 that EveHQ uses and support other that not used by EveHQ.

 Why don't I update the present version of EveHQ to use the new web-services?
 Because the change is huge and the source code of EveHQ is shit.
 It easer to rewrite the application from scratch than update its code.
 Spagetti-code written in VB.NET using WinForms RAD-approach where UI-code mixed with web-related code in files tens thousand lines files...
 Programmers will understand me.